LeakDetector/HiFiPrototype/README.md

 # Leak Detector HiFiPrototype
 A high fidelity prototype for the Leak Detector utility.

+__NOTE: Large portions of this are no logner valid after the server was split out into a separate repo.
+Will update documentation soon__

 ## Introduction
 There are two main components to this prototype, a native __mac status bar app__ (created with RubyMotion) and a simple __web app__ (created with node and